-Florida’s rainy season has begun, and Mother Nature has not been shy about pouring down on the Sarasota area lately.
+Florida’s rainy season is still here, and Mother Nature has not been shy about pouring down on the Sarasota area lately.
 Frequent and long-lasting rain can mean the death of many landscape plants (due to excess water and a lack of oxygen), but don’t despair.
 If you’re looking at a water-soaked area, there’s still hope.
 Simply design your landscape with water-loving plants that don’t mind having “wet feet.”

 But first things first.
 It’s only logical to check your drainage first to see if you can improve it (you could install a French drain or seek out other remedies).
 But if that’s not possible, then move on to plant selection.
 Florida flora offers several plants that can withstand varying degrees of wetness and standing water for a few days at a time.
 Here are some of ArtisTree Landscape’s favorites:

 - TREES: Bald Cypress, Dahoon Holly, Pond Cypress, Simpson’s Stopper, Slash Pine, Sweetgum, Southern Magnolia, Florida Maple and Live Oak.

 - PALMS: Needle, Majestic, Paurotis, Royal, Sabal and Saw Palmetto.